 Agenda Item 7: Appointment of the External Auditor

-Upon recommendation of the Audit Committee, the Board approved and endorses the appointment of SGV as external auditor for 2019.
-SGV is one of the top auditing firms in the country and is duly accredited with the SEC.
+Upon recommendation of the Audit Committee, the Board approved and endorses for stockholders' approval the appointment of SGV as external auditor for 2019.
+SGV is one of the top auditing firms in the country.